Bryant Dunston: Early life

 Dunston was born in southern Kentucky, and grew up in LeFrak City, Queens.
 He is a graduate of St. John's Preparatory High School.
-He is the nephew of former professional baseball player Shawon Dunston, a former No. 1 pick in the MLB.

 College career

 Dunston attended Fordham University, where he played college basketball with the Fordham Rams.
 He finished his collegiate career by being named to the First Team All-Metropolitan, Second Team All-Atlantic 10 Conference, and Atlantic 10 Conference All-Defensive Team.

 In his college career, Dunston appeared in all 120 of Fordham's games, starting in 118 of them.
 He finished his college career in second place on Fordham's all-time scoring list, with 1,832 career points, in third place on Fordham's all-time rebounds list, with 993 career rebounds, and as Fordham's career blocked shots leader, graduating with 294 career rejections.

 Professional career

 Dunston played with Mobis Phoebus in the Korean Basketball League.
 In 2010, he signed with the Greek League club Aris, but left the team in February 2011.

 After leaving Aris, he signed with the Israeli League club Bnei HaSharon.
 Following the 2010–11 season, Dunston joined the Israeli League club Hapoel Holon.
 In 2011–12, he was the top rebounder in the Israel Basketball Premier League.

 Reports said that Dunston was on the verge of signing a guaranteed contract with the NBA's Brooklyn Nets in the summer 2012.
 However, he joined the Italian League club Pallacanestro Varese instead.